All For Naught? Supreme Court Indicates Gun Case May Be Moot

 Justice Ruth Bader Ginsburg pointedly asked: "So what's left of this case?"

-Justice Sonia Sotomayor piled on.
-You're asking [the court] to decide a case "in which the other side has thrown in the towel and completely given you every single thing you demanded in your complaint."
+Justice Sonia Sotomayor piled on: You're asking [the court] to decide a case "in which the other side has thrown in the towel and completely given you every single thing you demanded in your complaint."

 Can you transport a gun and stop for coffee?

 But lawyer Paul Clement, representing the gun owners, fought back.
-He argued that the new regulations for New York City still only permit "continuous and uninterrupted" gun transport within the city.
+He argued that the new regulations for New York City still permit only "continuous and uninterrupted" gun transport within the city.
 That, he suggested, might put in doubt a stop for coffee or a bathroom break.

-Justice Stephen Breyer didn't take that argument seriously, saying he doubted any police officer would arrest someone for stopping for coffee.
+Justice Stephen Breyer didn't take that argument seriously, saying he doubted that any police officer would arrest someone for stopping for coffee.

-Representing the Trump Administration, Deputy Solicitor General Jeffrey Wall tried to argue that the case is still alive because the plaintiffs could be awarded damages.
+Representing the Trump administration, Deputy Solicitor General Jeffrey Wall tried to argue that the case is still alive because the plaintiffs could be awarded damages.

-Justice Ginsburg came to bat again, pointing out that the gun owners never asked for damages.
-Has "the Solicitor General ever asked this court to allow such a late interjection of a damages" claim in order to save a case from being thrown out as moot? she asked.
+Ginsburg came to bat again, pointing out that the gun owners never asked for damages.
+Has "the solicitor general ever asked this court to allow such a late interjection of a damages" claim to save a case from being thrown out as moot? she asked.

 Wall conceded he knew of no such case.